IvanCheng1/Pong-in-Cpp/README.md

 <img src="Pong.gif"/>

 This is a two-player game where the left-hand side player uses the keys `w` and `s`, and the right-hand side player uses the `up` and `down` arrow keys.
+Currently, it is setup as a single player game, where the right-hand side player is played by the computer.

 There is a small delay before every round to give players time to get ready.
 In the very first round, the ball will head directly towards the right-hand side player.
 Every round after that, the direction of the ball heads towards the player who won the last round and at a random angle.